axibase/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

   axibase/atsd-sandbox:latest
 ```

+This command contains a script which will automatically import a rule needed for integration.
+If you launch ATSD using this script, there is no need to manually import the rule using the attached XML file.

 ### Create New Webhook User

+Navigate to the **Topics** section of the **Simple Notification Service** page once again.
 On the same **Topic Details** page that you used to create the AWS email subscription, click **Create Subscription** to add a second subscription to the topic.

 In a new window, use the [**Webhook User Wizard**](https://github.com/axibase/atsd/blob/master/api/data/messages/webhook.md#webhook-user-wizard) to create a Webhook User with your AWS account.